Cross Eifel Railway: Kaisersesch – Daun – Gerolstein

 The Vulkan-Eifel-Bahn (VEB) operated the section of line from Kaisersesch to Pelm from 2000 and operated a two-hour cycle on weekends and public holidays from May to October using railbuses.
 In the summer months services were also operated between Gerolstein and Ulmen during the week.
 In addition, during the summer holidays on Wednesdays, a steam train, consisting of a class 52 steam locomotive and historical passenger cars, ran between Gerolstein and Ulmen.

 At the end of 2012, the political committees rejected the investment in the rail infrastructure, so the VEB announced that from 2013 no excursions would run on this section of the line.

 At the end of March 2013, it became known that the state of Rhineland-Palatinate would provide €13 million for the repair of the infrastructure to enable the tourist excursions to run again.

+Transport associations

+Between Andernach and Laubach-Müllenbach as well as in Ulmen, the line is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), between Berenbach and Gerolstein as well as Höchstberg-Uersfeld in the area of the transport association Verkehrsverbund Region Trier (VRT), although currently the line is out of service between Kaisersesch and Gerolstein.